-Your keto diet just got a lot easier with this wonderful mashed cauliflower recipe.
+If you want a lower-carb diet, it just got a lot easier with this wonderful mashed cauliflower recipe.
 Great for any low-carb diet.
-So quick and easy with a microwave and these step by step photo instructions.
+So quick and easy with a microwave and blender.

 Cauliflower is a great way to cut down carbs but also calories.
 Just cooked raw potato vs. cauliflower is about a 4:1 ratio in calories.
 But considering what you then do to them with butter, heavy cream, and other things, your nutritional savings will vary by what you are comparing.